fractava/minecraft-project-echo/README.md

 # Project Echo

-This project packages [Project Echo](https://gitlab.com/alwus/project-echo) for use in MultiMC using [Modsman](https://github.com/sargunv/modsman/) to download content like mods and resource packs instead of distributing them directly.
+This project packages [Project Echo](https://gitlab.com/alwus/project-echo) for use in MultiMC using [Modsman](https://github.com/sargunv/modsman/) to download the mods from CurseForge instead of distributing them directly.

 This example pack consists of all the mods, their dependencies, and the Faithful texture pack.
 Import this URL into MultiMC to check it out for yourself: